tylergusmyers/ML_token_prices/README.md

 # ML_token Application: new application

 This is a fintech tool that helps in predicting possible crypto prices using historical data.
-This tool can be used by potential investers or crypto enthusiats in predicting market trends for Bitcoin (BTC), Etherium (ETH)and Solana (SOL)
+This tool can be used by potential investors or crypto enthusiats in predicting market trends for Bitcoin (BTC), Etherium (ETH)and Solana (SOL)

 The current project is the inital design and development of the application to get MVP that can be tested on the current market cycle.